rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>transposed</tt> : T</dt>
-<dd>Transposed output.</dd>
+<dd>The transposed output.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="Xor"></a><a name="xor">**Xor**</a>

-  Returns the tensor resulted from performing the `xor` logical operation elementwise on the input tensors `A` and `B`.
+  Xor returns the tensor resulted from performing the `xor` logical operation elementwise on the input tensors `A` and `B`.

   If broadcasting is enabled, the right-hand-side argument will be broadcasted to match the shape of left-hand-side argument.
-See the doc of `Add` for a detailed description of the broadcasting rules.
+See the documentation on `Add` for a detailed description of the broadcasting rules.

 #### Attributes